 - Erythromycin can interfere with the absorption of folic acid;

 - Oral contraceptives can reduce the level of folic acid.

-Food rich in vitamin B12: Dairy products such as cheese, milk and milk-based foods, shellfish, salmon, oysters, poultry, beef, soy, and more.
+The food high in vitamin B12: Dairy products such as cheese, milk and milk-based foods, shellfish, salmon, oysters, poultry, beef, soy, and more.

 Physiological functions of vitamin B12: It participates in cell metabolism and tissue growth and is important for the maintenance of cognitive functions and the central nervous system.
 As a coenzyme, B12 is responsible for DNA synthesis and plays an important role in the formation of red blood cells.

-Deficiency of vitamin B12 can lead to megaloblastic anemia, abnormal gastric mucosa, and neurological problems.
+The deficiency of vitamin B12 can lead to megaloblastic anemia, abnormal gastric mucosa, and neurological problems.

 Overdose on B12 supplements: Before taking supplements, ask your doctor or pharmacist for information on a safe intake of B12 supplements.